-The accrued performance fee shall be payable annually in arrears within the thirtieth Business Day of the end of the financial year, when the following two conditions are fulfilled:
+The accrued performance fee shall be payable annually in arrears within the thirtieth Business Day of the end of the calendar year, when the following two conditions are fulfilled:

-- The performance of the Net Asset Value of a Class, as calculated on any given Calculation Day, is greater than that of the reference value ("hurdle rate index value").
+a) The performance of the Net Asset Value of a Class, as calculated on any given Calculation Day, is greater than that of the reference value ("hurdle rate index value").
 The hurdle rate index value is MSCI All Country World Index Growth (in USD)7, applicable on the relevant Calculation Day.
-At the time of launch, the hurdle rate index value is equal to the issue price of the respective Class; - The Net Asset Value of the relevant Class used in the calculation of a performance fee must be greater than the highest Net Asset Value (after deduction of the performance fee) at the end of a financial year where a performance fee has been paid ("high water mark").
+At the time provided by Morgan Stanley Capital International in its capacity as administrator of the benchmark, as defined in the Benchmarks Regulation (the "Benchmark Administrator").
+The Benchmark Administrator is listed in the register referred to in article 36 of the Benchmarks Regulation as an administrator authorised pursuant to